opencv/opencv/doc/user_guide/ug_highgui.rst

 In order to use Kinect with OpenCV you should do the following preliminary steps:

 #.
     Install OpenNI library (from here \url{http://www.openni.org/downloadfiles}) and PrimeSensor Module for OpenNI (from here https://github.com/avin2/SensorKinect}).
-The installation should be done to default folders listed in the instructions of these products:
+The installation should be done to default folders listed in the instructions of these products, e.g.:

     .. code-block:: text